Price gouging: Price gouging and COVID-19

 In the early stages of the COVID-19 pandemic, there were shortages of some consumer goods like toilet paper due to supply chain congestion.

 On March 13, 2020, a national emergency was declared in the United States by President Trump in response to the outbreak of the COVID-19 pandemic; the declaration allowed for an initial $50 billion to be used to support states.
 As studied by the National Institutes of Health, the COVID-19 pandemic induced a panic as mandates were put in place for Americans to stay at home, quarantine, and wear masks.
 The declared COVID-19 emergency made state-level price gouging laws and regulations go into effect.
 Demand for certain products increased while supply decreased.
 Such products in short supply included surgical masks, N95 respirators, hand sanitizer, and toilet paper.
 More than 30 states' attorneys general urged Facebook, Amazon, Craigslist, eBay, and Walmart to restrict the selling of necessary products at "unconscionable" prices.

+Effects of anti–price gouging laws during COVID-19

+Scholars have studied the economic impact of anti-price gouging law during the COVID-19 pandemic.
+Based on the analysis of Chakraborti in 2023, he argues that strictly implementing price control may result in products shortages, since the law prohibits price increasing from adapting to demand increasing.
+In several states, incentives for suppliers to expand production and relocate products to high demanding areas are reduced due to the limit of price increasing, further resulting in empty shelves and longer replenishment times.

+The research has concluded that although the law aims to protect consumers, during the time that supply chains are highly strained, it could produce unintended consequences.